james-antill/pryum/README.md

 To run:

+    ./pryum --help
     ./pryum ls zsh strace iotop exa
     ./pryum search z
-    ./pryum in zsh strace iotop exa
+    ./pryum --os-version=30 in zsh strace

-You can copy any of files from conf/* to /pryum.conf or /etc/pryum.conf (or combine multiple files) however the script comes with builtin support for the latest supported Fedora release (F31) by default, and will automatically download the data for F28+.
+You can copy any of files from conf/* to / or /etc/ however the script comes with builtin support for the latest supported Fedora release (F31), and will automatically download the data for F28+.

 Feel free to open PRs to add packages to the latest conf/pryum*.conf file.